priyamsinh0714/Predictive-Modeling-Car-Prices/README.md

 ---

 ## Repository Structure
 - `notebooks/`: Contains Jupyter Notebooks for EDA, feature engineering, and model building.
-- `data/`: Includes the training and test datasets (`train.csv` and `test.csv`).
-- `submissions/`: Stores submission files for the leaderboard (`submission.csv`).
 -  `README.md`: Documentation for the repository.

 ---